kubemq-io/kubemq-go/README.md

 - Body - a Bytes array which hold the actual payload to be send from the sender to the receiver

-The KubeMQ core transport is based on gRPC and the library is a wrapper around the client side of gRPC complied protobuf hence leveraging the gRPC benefits and advantages. before any transactions to be perform with KubeMQ server the Client should connect and dial KubeMQ server and obtain Client connection. with the Client connection object the user can perform all transactions to and from KubeMQ server.
+The KubeMQ core transport is based on gRPC and the library is a wrapper around the client side of gRPC complied protobuf hence leveraging the gRPC benefits and advantages.

+Before any transactions to be perform with KubeMQ server the Client should connect and dial KubeMQ server and obtain Client connection.

+With the Client connection object the user can perform all transactions to and from KubeMQ server.

 A Client connection object is thread safe and can be shared between all process needed to communicate with KubeMQ.

 **IMPORTANT** - it's the user responsibility to close the Client connection when no further communication with KubeMQ is needed.

 ## Connection